pwcberry/pwcberry.github.io/rmit/books/design-patterns/structural-patterns.md

 		<th>Consequences</th>
 		<td>
 			<ul>
-				<li>Run-time costs associated with transferring, finding and/or computing extrinsic state, especially if it was originally intrinsic state</li>
+				<li>Run-time costs associated with transferring, finding and / or computing extrinsic state, especially if it was originally intrinsic state</li>
 				<li>Run-time costs are offset by storage space savings, due to the smaller number of objects instantiated that comes from sharing, the amount of intrinsic state each object needs,  and whether extrinsic state is computed or stored</li>
 				<li>Computed extrinsic state increases storage space savings</li>
 				<li>Combined with Composite pattern, the hierarchical structure as a graph of leaf nodes, where each leaf node can be passed a reference to the parent as part of extrinsic state</li>